The Pont du Gard

 Summary of Facts

-• Built in the 1st century AD by the Romans
+• Constructed in the 1st century AD by the Romans

 • Located in the picturesque region of Occitanie

-• Best time to visit is during spring or autumn
+• Best visited in spring or autumn for mild weather

 • Accessible by train, bus, or car

-• Walking and electric shuttles available for getting around the site
+• Walking and electric shuttles available for site exploration

 Posted by